Nanthu2207/Illuminating_Insights_for_Global_Electronics/README.md

 # Data Spark : Illuminating Insights for Global Electronics
-As part of Global Electronics' data analytics team, you are tasked with conducting a comprehensive Exploratory Data Analysis (EDA) to uncover valuable insights from the company’s data.
-Your goal is to provide actionable recommendations that can enhance customer satisfaction, optimize operations, and drive overall business growth.
  Global Electronics, a leading retailer of consumer electronics, has provided you with  several datasets containing informationabout their customers, products, sales, stores, and currency exchange rates.
+My goal is to provide actionable recommendations that can enhance customer satisfaction, optimize operations, and drive overall business growth..

 # Skills take away From This Project:
       * Data Cleaning and Preprocessing